alexandrelimassantana/oneDNN/doc/programming_model/attributes_quantization.md

 // ...
 ~~~

+### Example 4: int8 Inference

+Refer to the @ref dev_guide_inference_int8 for a complete guide to int8 inference.
+This page explains the 8-bit quantization, shows how
+to calculate scaling factors from data, provides specific numerical
+examples of the quantization process, and details on oneDNN int8 support.

-### Example 4: f8 MatMul with quantization and scaling
+### Example 5: MatMul with f8 Quantization

 @ref matmul_f8_quantization_cpp example demonstrates f8 quantization workflow
 using both f8_e4m3 and f8_e5m2 formats.
 It shows the complete process from